-Shrink wrap and shrink sleeve labels are designed to be placed around round containers such as bottles and jars and then shrunk using heat to conform closely to the containers’ shapes.
-The 360° configuration of the labels provides more space for branding and colorful graphics than typical applied labels, and the result is increased shelf impact.
+Shrink wrap and shrink sleeve labels are designed to be placed on the outside of round containers such as bottles and jars and then shrunk using heat to conform closely to the containers’ shapes.
+The 360° configuration of the labels provides more space for branding and colorful graphics than typical applied labels, resulting in increased shelf impact.

-Shrink wrap and shrink sleeve labels are made from films that are durable and waterproof, ensuring that the labeling remains undamaged during shipping and handling.
+Shrink wrap and shrink sleeve labels are made from films that are durable and waterproof, helping ensure that the labeling remains undamaged during shipping and handling.
 Graphics are printed on the inside surface of the transparent label, protecting the image from abrasion or moisture damage.
-Codes and other markings, however, are added to the outer surface of the label after application by thermo transfer overprinters as packages move along the production line.
+Codes and other markings, however, are added to the outer surface of the label after application by a variety of printing technologies as packages move along the production line.
 Since they are not adhered to the container surface, shrink labels can also be removed cleanly after product use, allowing the container to be recycled or reused.

-Learn more about Videojet’s industrial coding and marking solutions for labeling on shrink and stretch wrap.
+Learn more about Videojet industrial coding and marking solutions for labeling on shrink and stretch wrap.